-Another key component sought after in gas sensors is the ability to monitor across a wide range of multiple gas concentrations.
+Another key component sought after when choosing a gas detector is the ability to monitor across a wide range of gas concentrations.
 Continued application advancements across a variety of industries have opened a need to not just monitor one gas but several gases, simultaneously, in any one given environment.

 Additionally, this device also utilizes a micropump and draws samples into the sensing chamber allowing each sensor to take incredibly fast and accurate measurements.
 The CM-1000 can be used across a wide range of industries such as Fire Suppression Testing, Medical, Scientific, and Industrial processes.

-Another area of specific interest in terms of sensing capabilities is the desire for not only high-speed measurements and accuracy, but selecting a technology that will ensure a long lifespan towards the future.
+Another area of specific interest in terms of sensing capabilities is the desire for not only high-speed measurements and accuracy, but selecting a technology that will last until the end of time.

-Individuals from a variety of industries today often look for a device or sensor with a long life to ensure that the device can work correctly at all times given the critical nature of many gas detection environments.
+Individuals from a variety of industries today often look for a device with a long life to ensure that the device can work correctly at all times given the critical nature of many aggressive gas detection environments.